Manifolds of Triangulations, braid groups of manifolds and the groups $\Gamma_{n}^{k}$: The groups

 In order to avoid degenerate Delaunay triangulations we exclude configurations where four points lie on one circle (intersection of a plane and a sphere).

 Transformations of the combinatorial structure of the Delaunay triangulation correspond to configurations of codimension $1$ when five points lie on a sphere which does not contain any points inside.
-At this moment two simplices of the triangulation are replaced with three simplices as shown in Fig.~\ref{fig:pachner_move} (or vice versa).
+At this moment two simplices of the triangulation are replaced with three simplices as shown in \cref{fig:pachner_move} (or vice versa).
 This transformation is called a {\em 2-3 Pachner move} .

-If we want to trace the evolution of triangulations that corresponds to a dynamics of the points we can mark any Pachner move with a letter.
-For the move that replace the simplices $iklm, jklm$ with the simplices $ijkl, ijkm, ijlm$ in Fig.~\ref{fig:pachner_move} we use the generator $a_{ij,klm}$.
+To trace the evolution of triangulations that corresponds to a dynamics of the points we attribute a generator to each Pachner move.
+For the move that replace the simplices $iklm, jklm$ with the simplices $ijkl, ijkm, ijlm$ in \cref{fig:pachner_move} we use the generator $a_{ij,klm}$.
 Note that 1) we can split the indices into two subsets according to the combinatorics of the transformation; 2) the generator $a_{ij,klm}$ is not expected to be involutive because it changes the number of simplices of the triangulation.

 The relations on generators $a_{ij,klm}$ correspond to configurations of codimension $2$ which occurs when either 1) six points lie on the same sphere with empty interior, or 2) there are two spheres with five points on each of them, or 3) five points on one sphere compose a codimension $1$ configuration.